Garner Way Foundation Circa 2015

 Speaking at the December 13th Justice for All march in Washington DC, Eric Garner's mother, wife, and daughter speak out about their husband and challenge the image of Garner in the media.

-Reality: I am sicken by these police shootings of innocent black people.
-Just today I was at work reading the headlines on my phone during my lunch break at work: A Black Security Guard Was Killed By Police As He Tried To Stop A Shootingwhere witnesses say a cop shot Jemel Roberson as he held down a suspect in a shooting at the bar.
+Reality: I am sickened by these police shootings of innocent black people.
+Just today I was at work reading the headlines on my phone during my lunch break at work: A Black Security Guard Was Killed By Police As He Tried To Stop A Shooting where witnesses say a cop shot Jemel Roberson as he held down a suspect in a shooting at the bar.
 A black security guard was shot dead by a police officer as he held down a suspect in a shooting at the bar where he worked.

 Jemel Roberson, 26, was working early Sunday at Manny’s Blue Room - a bar in the predominantly black Chicago suburb of Robbins, Illinois - when a patron who was part of a drunken group that had been kicked out returned with a gun at 4 a.m. and opened fire, according to the Chicago Sun-Times.
 Several people were shot.